michdcode/API_FUN/README.md

 ## Project #1 - API Responses (api_server.py)

-From the class: Create a server with various routes to try out GET, POST, PUT and DELETE methods.
+Create a server with various routes to try out GET, POST, PUT and DELETE methods.

 ## Project #2 - Google API lat/long (geocode.py)

-From the class: Use the Google API to get the latitute & longitude of a city.
+Use the Google API to get the latitute & longitude of a city.
 [Modified to safeguard API key.]

 ## Project #3 - Mashup Google API + Foursquare API (Find_A_Restaurant.py)

-From the class: Take in a location and meal type, use project #2 to get geocode, use Foursquare API to find a restaurant with meal type at geocode location, and display name & address of location along with a link to a picture of the restaurant.
+Take in a location and meal type, use project #2 to get geocode, use Foursquare API to find a restaurant with meal type at geocode location, and display name & address of location along with a link to a picture of the restaurant.

-## Project #4 - Creating API Endpoints (endpoints[num].py & Restaurant_Two)
+## Project #4 - Creating API Endpoints (endpoints[num].py)

-From the class: Progression of exercises that lead to the creation of API endpoints and revised Find A Restaurant mashup.
+Progression of exercises creating of API endpoints.

+## Project #5 - Securing API's (bagel files)

+From the class: Adding Users & Logins to database along with using passlib to create hash algorithm for password protection.